Overview of oxygen sources

 One liter of liquid oxygen produces approximately 861 liters of gaseous oxygen.
 Thus, transport and storage and of LOX may be much more efficient.
 Tanks commonly range from 500 to 25,000 liters of LOX, though larger sizes may be encountered.
 A 25,000 liter LOX tank can generate 21,500,000 gaseous liters of oxygen.
 Of note, output flow capacity differs by VIE design and can range from 150 to 20,000 liters per minute.
 Output efficiency and capacity may be impacted by surging demand, adequacy of maintenance and weather (see images below).

-Some VIEs can be used to fill gas cylinders, sometimes with the need of an external compressor.
+Some VIEs can be used to fill cylinders, with the need of an external compressor (gas filling) or cryogenic pump (liquid filling) depending on the use case.

 Cost for a VIE can vary widely ($10,000 to $100,000 USD) with substantial annual maintenance costs, of up to 40% the initial capital investment cost.
 The cost of central O2 piping for the facility is an additional, substantial cost.